 The Real World of Jasper Hunter

 Serenity, the launch vehicle I named for a spacecraft on an old TV show, rests like an immense skyscraper-sized spear on the makeshift launch pad of the Black Rock Desert hardpan.
 The sight of Serenity fills me with hope, and with unexpected sadness.
 I am surprised we have arrived so quickly at the culmination of our plan.
 Jamie had a plan, and I followed her plan precisely.
-I thought I’d go with her, but instead I was now a rocket launch engineer, the functional ground control supervisor.
+Until last week, I thought I’d go with her, but instead I am now serving as the rocket launch engineer and ground control supervisor.
 Not a spaceman after all.

-Every now and then I turn and peer at the rising sun.
+I turn and peer at the rising sun.
 Light slides slowly across the desert towards the launch site.
 I do know that when the sunlight arrives, we’ll be within moments of the launch window.
-We’re almost ready: the drones and I had been working on this for weeks before Jamie arrived.
-By the time I went and got her in Arizona, the spacecraft was nearly ready.
+We’re almost ready: the drones and I had been working on this for weeks before Jamie arrived here from Arizona.

-Jamie is already loaded in Serenity.
-Her cockpit looks like a tiny bubble of metal and glass attached to a gigantic edifice of fuel-filled tanks.
+Jamie is already in her spacesuit and loaded securely in Serenity.
+She gave me the thumbs up before she went under radio silence.
+Her cockpit is a tiny bubble of metal and glass attached to a gigantic edifice of fuel-filled tanks.
 She’s strapped in securely to her astronaut seat, resting on top of a gigantic fuel-bomb waiting only for a spark.
-And the companions she has at the top of this great stack of explosive substances is her pocket Jamie-Com and a pair of walking drones.
-Those little tools can temporarily run the cockpit in case Jamie can’t in her condition.
-They can take care of things while she’s not conscious, in case there’s a course change or an unexpected event.

 The sun is rising higher.
 The tallest spike on the spacecraft – the tracking navigational antennae – is the first piece to be touched by sunlight.
 The bright line of light creeps towards us like liquid across the desert floor.
 The dark spar of the antennae on the spacecraft switches from black shadow into glowing light in a heartbeat.
 Then the metal of the body of the spacecraft starts reflecting the light.
 It becomes as bright as a sparkling mirror.
 Below that glowing spark of antennae, the launch gantry around Serenity remains a colossal darkness against other darkness, the shadow it is beginning to cast reaching all the way out to me, as I move gradually back further to the safe zone beyond the launch site.
-The sun is still rising, shades wavering out across the sky, an expanding tidal zone of color.
+Almost there: 00:16:32

 Now sunlight entirely covers Black Rock Desert.
 It has become a vast pool of brightness: the white desert light fills every pixel I can see.
 Every color is now burned away by the brilliant sun.
 This is the moment we’ve been waiting for.
-I put the dark goggles on, to protect my nearly useless eyes from the bright blast, but also to protect me from the glowing sunlight.
-I do a final count-down at 00:00:10.
+I put the dark goggles on, to protect my eyes from the bright blast, but also to protect me from the glowing sunlight.
+I do a final count-down: 00:00:10.

 I report the results.
 There’s no negative response from Jamie.
 All is well.
 I run them again, double-check my location, nearly a half-mile back from the launch site.
 I lift the protective cover over the final connection and press the button.
 The electronic countdown runs through rapid numbers, blinking down, until it stops.
 00:00:00.

 Nothing happens for a long breath.
 My heart thumps terribly.
-I remember the last rocket that I built with Jamie, the one that blew up at the Rose Bowl in Pasadena and lit the houses on fire.
+I remember the last rocket that I built with Jamie, the one that blew up and lit all of those fourteen houses on fire.
+A fuel bomb, the one they called a terrorist launch.
 It looked just like this before it blew to smithereens.
-That was Jamie’s fault, that time.
-What if this one becomes my mistake?
+That one was Jamie’s fault.
+What if this one is my mistake?

 Ignition.
 There is a whispering hiss that fills the desert, as if the light itself is speaking.
 Like ancient words spoke too fast together to understand: a final incantation.
 The vast sizzle of sound builds a terrible anticipation.
 Then smoke or steam is blasting out of the bottom of the spacecraft as the compressed liquid bursts into flame.
 There is a reverberating rumble that feels at first as if it emerged from the distant mountains.
 The rumbling grows like distant thunder.
 My teeth chatter from the vibrations of the sound, and now I can see fire growing under the rocket body, white and orange jetting out from a titanic blast furnace.